dlx-designlab/Attune/README.md

 # Scope Capture App

-This branch contains a capture app (made in flask) which can run on a raspberry pi and provide an interface via a phone or any other device connected to the pi over WiFi
+This branch contains the capture app (written in python - flask) which can run on the NVIDIA Jetson and provide an interface via a phone or any other device connected to the Jetson over WiFi

+Morre information about the setup, operation and maintanence can be found on the Wiki page: https://github.com/dlx-designlab/Attune/wiki